MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 <a name="define-conditions-for-field-values"></a>
 ## Define conditions for a field value

-You can determine the path of the sequence based on the field value.
-The field values are listed based on the type of record you've selected for the sequence, including the related entities.
+Add a field value condition step to a sequence to determine the path of a record based on the configured fields.
+The field values are listed based on the type of record you've selected for the sequence, including its related entities.
 On the activity selection step, go to the **Conditions** tab, and choose a field and create a condition.
 The sequence follows the **Yes** path when the condition is true and the **No** path when the condition is false.
 For example, you want the sequence to follow the **Yes** path when a lead’s company name is **Contoso**.

 1. On the activity selection step, go to the **Conditions** tab.
     >[!div class="mx-imgBorder"]